Rhubarb Pests Rhubarb Plant Pests and What to Do

-Rhubarb Pests are usually not a common problem for the rhubarb gardener.
-Rhubarb is a hardy and resistant type of plant, and not bothered by many pests.
-There are several pest which are known to feed on the rhubarb plant; these, and how to control them, are discussed below.
+There are, however, a few pests which are known to feed on the rhubarb plant; these, and how to control them, are discussed below.

-I have rarely (over 20 years!) treated my rhubarb plants for pests.
 The leaves are often dotted with holes, but they are discarded when the stalks are harvested, therefore, unless there is a major infestation of rhubarb pests (that are also affecting the stalks of the rhubarb), I usually do not treat the rhubarb plants.

 Similarly, if the rhubarb stalks have a few "scars", holes, or other imperfections, these can simply be cut off and discarded when processing your rhubarb harvest!

-To help prevent pests from damaging your rhubarb plants, it is advisable to care for the rhubarb plants in the best possible way to keep them healthy.
 Cultivate the soil around the rhubarb beginning in early spring.
 Remove dead leaves regularly, and remove all the leaves and stalks before the winter to prevent rhubarb pests from over-wintering in them.
-If you compost the rhubarb leaves, it is not advisable to put the composted leaves back onto the rhubarb garden.
-This will help to prevent returning rhubarb pests to your garden.

 Also, when beginning a rhubarb garden, consider where you will plant your rhubarb.
 Gardening with plant companions in mind, is a great gardening concept.
 With careful planning, you can "help plants help each other" by choosing which garden companions to grow together.

 In some cases this method of planting can help attract "helpful" bugs or repel "harmful" bugs.
-Or, companion gardening may assist by the natural addition of nutrients into the soil, keeping plants healthy, and more resistent to pest damage.
+Or, companion gardening may assist by the natural addition of nutrients into the soil, keeping plants healthy, and more resistant to pest damage.

 GO to Companion Gardening

 If you detect a possible rhubarb pest problem in your rhubarb patch, observe the entire plant(s) affected and determine the extent of, and characteristics of the problem.
-Check the underside of the leaves as well as the tops, and inspect the rhubarb stalks for slugs, beetles, other insects, holes, eggs, webs, and so on.

-This rhubarb stalk has "scarring" damage, most likely caused by slugs, or other rhubarb pests.
-Small amount of damage like this can easily be cut off and discarded when processing your rhubarb.
+A small amount of damage like this can easily be cut off and discarded when processing your rhubarb.

 If you cannot identify the source of the problem, consult a plant specialist at your local garden centre, and, if possible bring a photo of the rhubarb stalk or leaf affected.
-Remember, seeing the damage will make it much easier for the professional to assess what is happening in your garden.

-If rhubarb pests have become a problem, when possible, treat your plants using natural and organic insecticides and pesticides, or make a slug trap.
 There are also conventional chemical herbicides which can be used for rhubarb.
 When treating garden plants, always remember to shield your crop from the contact sprays.
 Check with your local garden center for a recommended product.

 GO to Natural / Organic Insecticide Recipes to Make at Home